fbpx

 Semen analysis is a non-invasive process.
 First, the male partner deposits his specimen at the clinic.
 Then, the semen will be closely analysed in the laboratory to determine its overall content, as well as the number of sperm and their shape and mobility.

-How Do I Know If I’m subfertile?
+How do I know if I’m subfertile?

 In the vast majority of cases, the causes of any conception problems can be identified through sophisticated fertility testing as outlined above.
 Unfortunately though, unexplained infertility still makes up around a quarter of all cases.